nwchemgit/nwchem-wiki/TCE.md

 `TARGETSYM` must be specified when `SYMMETRY` is invoked.

-### EOMSOL -- alternative solver for the right EOMCCSD eigenvalue problem
+### EOMSOL: alternative solver for the right EOMCCSD eigenvalue problem

 The EOMSOL enables the user to switch between two algorithms for solving EOMCCSD eigenproblem.
 When EOMSOL is set equal to 1 (`eomsol 1`